Eyewear craziness

 • not too visible on the face, but more than what I currently have

-I began scouting different opticians in my neighborhood, but instead of going to big resellers which I always went too, I focused on small and independent shops.
-Each time I explained the current situation, and that I was just looking for a new style of glasses, unlikely to buy, but you never know !
+I began scouting different opticians in my neighborhood, but instead of going to big resellers which I always went to, I focused on small and independent shops.
+Each time I explained the current situation, and that I was just looking for a new style of glasses, unlikely to buy, but you never know!

-I learnt that most glasses brands were owned by a big company called Luxxotica which has much of the eyewear market: Oakley, Ray Ban, Persol, … and every luxury brand that I know of (Gucci, Chanel, Dior, …).
-As I looked into different brands more and more, I searched for something more independant.
-Price was not a major criteria anymore because I realized that for something I wore everyday for a few years 100€ or 200€ difference in price was not that much.
+I learned that most glasses brands were owned by a big company called Luxottica which has much of the eyewear market: Oakley, Ray Ban, Persol, … and every luxury brand that I know of (Gucci, Chanel, Dior, …).
+As I looked into different brands more and more, I searched for something more independent.
+Price was not a major criterion anymore because I realized that for something I wore every day for a few years, 100€ or 200€ difference in price was not that much.

 The first recurring brand I tried and liked a lot was Lindberg, top quality titanium, very light, … but also quite expensive.
-The rimless glasses are top notch, but have still the same look that my current Silhouette even if the quality is better.
-The other glasses I liked are from the air titatium rim line with the frame built from a titanium thread.
+The rimless glasses are top notch, but still have the same look as my current Silhouette even if the quality is better.
+The other glasses I liked are from the air titanium rim line with the frame built from a titanium thread.
 It was however visually too light of a change compared to rimless glasses.
 Should I buy new glasses from scratch, I think I would have chosen Lindberg.

-During my search I also realized that most glasses are quite big, mostly the lenses height.
+During my search I also realized that most glasses are quite big, mostly the lenses’ height.
 As I tried more of them, I knew I wanted something smaller.
-When adding “not too big”, the list of glasses brand meeting my criteria grew smaller.
+When adding “not too big,” the list of glasses brands meeting my criteria grew smaller.

 I was then introduced to some Japanese brands with glasses made by hand in titanium (though different from Lindberg).
 Some models were quite big, but others were quite small, fitting on my little face.
 I thus tried the following brands, having a “retro” style, and made in Japan: